-During TRIATLAS, networking activity was undertaken through the activity in the ITAPI-NA network and through capacity building.
+During TRIATLAS, networking activity was undertaken through the activity in the I/

+ITAPINA network and through capacity building.
 TRIATLAS also gave the opportunity to increase the networking activity of scientists to propose for the West African community an infrastructure for plankton monitoring within the Plankt'Eco project.

-The Institut Senegalais de Recherches Agricoles - ISRA-CRODT (also a TRIATLAS partner) was selected as the host institution for the equipment (UVP6, zooscan and planktoscope).
-Technical staff of this institute and others will benefit from training and assistance in pelagic imaging within the context of the Plankt'Eco
+The TRIATLAS partner Institut Senegalais de Recherches Agricoles - ISRA-CRODT was selected as the host institution for the equipment (UVP6, zooscan and planktoscope).
+Technical staff of this institute and others will benefit from training and assistance in pelagic imaging within the context of the Plankt'Eco project.